-Rea A. and Lela G. Axline Professor of Business Economics; Ronald and Maxine Linde Leadership Chair, Division of the Humanities and Social Sciences
+Rea A. and Lela G. Axline Professor of Business Economics; Director, Ronald and Maxine Linde Institute of Economic and Management Sciences

 Jean-Laurent Rosenthal is trying to understand what institutions encourage long-term economic growth and wealth formation.
 He has studied changes in property rights at the time of the French Revolution, credit markets in Europe, law and the organization of enterprises (in France, Germany, the United States, and the United Kingdom), and wealth inequality.
 Rosenthal is the author or co-author of several books including Before and Beyond Divergence: The Politics of Economic Change in China and Europe (with R. Bin Wong, Harvard University Press, 2011) and Dark Matter Credit: The Development of Peer-to-Peer Lending and Banking in France (with Philip T. Hoffman and Gilles Postel-Vinay, Princeton University Press, 2019).